f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

   :align: center
   :scale: 70%

 If a restore of the F5OS layer needs to occur, this is not facilitated from BIG-IQ.
-You will need to download the saved backup you wish to restore for F5OS from the BIG-IQ system, and then follow the procedures as outlined in the article below.
+You will need to download the saved backup you wish to restore for F5OS from the BIG-IQ system, and then follow the restoration procedures as outlined in the article below.

 `K47512994: Back up and restore the F5OS-A configuration on an rSeries system <https://support.f5.com/csp/article/K47512994>`_